By Atonement Licensing Advisory

 The order matters.
 If you spend your negotiating power on discount first, you have nothing left to trade for the uplift cap or the overage rate, which are worth more across a three year term than a few extra points off the committed pool.

 Facing a Palo Alto EA renewal or first commitment?
-Our advisors run this with you.
+Our advisors run this sequence with you.

 Your negotiating position is built, not found.
 By the time Palo Alto sends an EA proposal, the buyers who do well have already done the work.
 This is the timeline we run.